section-engineering-education/engineering-education/content/articles/setup-glassmorphism-effect-in-reactjs-app/index.md

+Glassmorphism is an interface-based concept applied to web apps, websites, mobile apps, etc. Its commonly used in card-based interfaces.
+Glassmorphism creates glassy panels that float in the set background space.
+This creates a transparent background blur with frosted-glassy-like effects.

-In this guide, we will be implementing glassmorphism effect on a card component using React.js
+In this guide, we will be implementing the glassmorphism effect on a card component using React.js.

 ### Prerequisites
 It will be advantageous to have the following to fully understand this article:

-- Working knowledge with React.js and some basic understanding of using the Material UI
+- Basic knowledge working with React.js and some basic understanding of using the Material UI
 - [Node.js](https://nodejs.org/en/) runtime installed on your computer.

 ### Overview
 - [Prerequisites](#prerequisites)
 - [Overview](#overview)
 - [Setting up a React application using Create React App(CRA)](#setting-up-a-react-application-using-create-react-appcra)